 A massive thankyou to F@B for all their hard work in planning and running a wonderful Christmas Fair (see how much they raised below!)
 It was very festive and very well attended - F@B have also provided special treats for the children at our Christmas lunch this week.

-forward to our Christmas Service in Church on Friday led by year 6 – a chance to celebrate the Christmas story together just before the holidays.
+We are looking forward to our Christmas Service in Church on Friday led by year 6 – a chance to celebrate the Christmas story together just before the holidays.

 I thank you all for your continued support and wish you all a wonderful Christmas and a blessed New Year.

 (To keep up with all of the news please see the school website.)